yongkangzzz/practice/try.md

 ##Code
   The code can be found in https://github.com/marcotcr/lime.
   The most important object is limebase, which is an abstract class for this linear locally learned model.
 Image,text and table data based lime model will be based on this abstract class.
+It includes several parameters: kernel_fn is the function to transform array of distances into floats;random_state is numpy.RandomState.

-There are some important methods: generate_lars_path(weighted_data, weighted_labels): Applying lasso algorithm and return lars path for weighted_data(alphas and coef). weighted_labels is the corresponding labels.
+  limebase includes some functionalities: generate_lars_path(weighted_data, weighted_labels): Applying lasso algorithm and return lars path for weighted_data(alphas and coef). weighted_labels is the corresponding labels.

   forward_selection(self, data, labels, weights, num_features): This will apply Ridge regression and implement an iteration to evaluate features(number is num_features).
 According to the score obtained the features will be added to a feature arrayfrom the end to the first.
 Return this feature array.